-In the January 1, 2015, actuarial valuation, the entry age normal actuarial cost method was used.
-The actuarial assumptions included a 4.0% investment rate of return (net of administrative expenses), which is a blended rate of the expected long-term investment returns on plan assets and on the employer's own investments calculated based on the funded level of the plan at the valuation date, and an annual medical and dental/vision cost trend rate of 6.0% and 3% respectively, in 2017, with the medical cost and dental/vision trend rate holding steady at 6.0% and 3.0% respectively, in the year 2018.
+Actuarial Cost Method - Entry Age Normal.
+The Entry Age Normal Actuarial Cost Method was used.
+The actuarial assumptions included a 3.25% investment rate of return (net of administrative expenses), which is a blended rate of the expected long-term investment returns on plan assets and on the employer's own investments calculated based on the funded level of the plan at the valuation date, and an annual medical/Rx and dental/vision cost trend rate of 8.0% and 0% respectively, in 2019, with the medical/Rx cost and dental/vision trend rate at 7.5% and 3.0% respectively, in the year 2019.
 The actuarial value of assets was determined using the market value of investments.
-The UAAL is being amortized as a level dollar basis.
-The remaining amortization period at January 1, 2015, was thirty years.